honeycombio/beeline-python/README.md

 ## Compatible with

-Currently supports Django (>1.10), Flask, Bottle, and Tornado.
+Currently, supports Django (>2), Flask, Bottle, and Tornado.

-Compatible with both Python 2.7 and Python 3.
+Compatible with Python 3.

 ## Get in touch